 c) the Officer’s Annual Compliance Certificate (both); and

 d) the Officer’s Annual Certificate as to Equal Employment Opportunity (EEO) Compliance (CHEFA).

 3. Responsibility: The Financial Reporting Office is responsible for submitting the appropriate documents to CHEFA and the Indenture Trustee as required by the loan agreement.
 The Indenture Trustee, in turn, submits the Annual Report to MSRB (via MSRB’s Electronic Municipal Market Access (“EMMA”) website) to fulfill the CDA requirements.

 1. Content and Timing: Both the CDA and the loan agreement also require the University to provide notice of reportable events “in a timely manner” (which the CDA further clarifies as “not in excess of ten business days after the occurrence of” the event).
 Reportable events are certain types of events that are likely to be material to bondholders or potential investors.
 The Rule was amended, effective December 1, 2010, to introduce the ten-business-day deadline for disclosure, to expand the list of reportable events and to make a number of the events reportable without regard to materiality.
 The reportable events under the CDA and the loan agreement are listed below and are the same with one exception.
-The last reportable event in the first column is only required by the loan agreement.
+The second-to-last reportable event in the first column is only required by the loan agreement.

 Events that Always Require Notification